lennyleadership/zhichang/content/docs/02 Working Situations/31_how_to_assure_quality.md

 or in another word: what is the strategy to ensure the quality in peak season?

-[]

-[2022.02 BV Burnaby Scientist interview, asked this twisted question.]

-[2023.02 MB Hydro interview]
+The frequently asked question.

+[2022.02 BV Burnaby Scientist, 2023.02 MB Hydro Lab Technician, 2023.02 CNL Chemist]

 QC in every step in the chain of custody: